TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 7/Exodus 7.6.md

 ---

-And Moses and Aaron did so; as Jehovah commanded them, so did they.
+Moses and Aaron did so.
+As Yahweh commanded them, so they did.